-The is a recommended course of study for students who seek an Associate of Arts degree with a major in MATH or plan to pursue a baccalaureate degree in MATH at a four-year institution of higher education in Texas.
+This is a recommended course of study for students who seek an Associate of Arts degree with a major in MATH or plan to pursue a baccalaureate degree in MATH at a four-year institution of higher education in Texas.
 Students planning to transfer to a four-year institution should confirm transferability of courses to meet degree requirements.

 Select any course from the following:

-MATH 1314 College Algebra

-MATH 1316 Trigonometry
+MATH 1314 College Algebra MATH 1316 Trigonometry

 MATH 1342 Elementary Statistics Methods

-MATH 2312 Pre-Calculus Math

-MATH 2320 Differential Equations
+MATH 2312 Pre-Calculus Math MATH 2320 Differential Equations

-MATH 2413 Calculus I
+Government/Political Science Core 070 (6 hrs)